BrandonKochnari/MathOdyssey/README.md

    • Scores are saved to scoreboard.txt automatically.

 ## Example Gameplay
-Example Gameplay

 • Solve an algebra equation in under 30 seconds.
 • Answer 3 in a row → unlock a power-up.
 • Use power-ups to skip hard problems or gain bonus points.
 • End of game → scoreboard updates with your performance.